 Fishing is productive through the year with the greatest activity in the spring.
 Species of sport fish include crappie, largemouth bass, white bass, channel and flathead catfish.

 Most land and water at Fall River are open for public hunting with the exception of Kansas State Park lands, developed camping and picnicking areas, dam and project operations sites, and refuge areas.
-Game species managed by Department of Wildlife and Parks and the Corps of Engineers are primarily bobwhite quail, mourning dove, greater prairie chicken, cottontail rabbit, squirrel, and whitetail deer.
+Game species managed by the Kansas Department of Wildlife, Parks & Tourism and the Corps of Engineers are primarily bobwhite quail, mourning dove, greater prairie chicken, cottontail rabbit, squirrel, and white-tailed deer.